ecilasun/tinysys/software/README.md

 Note that some samples have a different path layout, for instance DOOM makefile is placed in 'samples/doom/src/riscv' or 'samples/imguidemo' which is where you'd run make from.

 Ordinarily you don't need to build ROM images.
-But if for some reason you'd like to do that, please note that you'll get two files generated: BOOT.coe and FETCH.coe.
+But if for some reason you'd like to do that, please note that you'll get two files generated: rom.mem and rom.bin. rom.mem file is the one to use in the hardware design (to be copied over the contents of the existing romimage.mem file) and the .bin file is the same binary in overlay format, which can be copied to the SDCard and will replace the device ROM.

-BOOT.coe file is the actual ROM image itself which is what you'd normally put onto the matching BOOT.coe file on the device.
-The other one is a set of instructions to be used by the fetch unit when it encounters an interrupt or other event, and you should not have to change it in normal cases (and I can't recommend that you do).
+The rom image generated from the fetch folder is a set of instructions to be used by the fetch unit when it encounters an interrupt or other event, and you should not have to change it in most cases (and I can't recommend that you do).
 If you really need to, please make sure to go over the hardware fetch unit and update the device to match the contents of the ROM image, with correct instruction offsets and sizes.
 Currently there's no automation to provide you with a correct offsetl & length table to aid in this, but is something that's planned for the future.

 # Adding tinysys as a generic serial device over USB